MrDrMcCoy/bblib/README.md

   - Sub-functions:
     - `finally`
       - Description: A function that runs extra commands before the script exits
-      - Usage: Add actions to its list by running: `FINALCMDS+=("command arg arg")`
+      - Usage: Run `bash4funcs`, and add commands to its array like this: `FINALCMDS+=("command arg arg")`
     - `checkpid`
-      - Description: Checks to see if another copy of this script is running by maintaining a PID file
+      - Description: Checks to see if another copy of the current script is running by maintaining a PID file
       - Usage: `checkpid`
       - Notes: This function only works properly in Linux, as it depends on PROCFS.